Photon rings and shadows of Kerr black holes immersed in a swirling universe

 where $\sigma\equiv E/L$ is the inverse impact parameter.
 In this formalism, LRs are found as solutions of $V=0=\nabla V$.
 This therefore implies that a critical point of $H_\pm(r,\theta)$ must correspond to the coordinates of a LR, i.e., a pair $(r_{\text{LR}},\theta_{\text{LR}})$ such that $\nabla H_\pm=0$.

 For the KBHSU, with the metric (\ref{eq:metric}) the potentials take a particularly simple form:

-In the SBHSU, there is one degenerate LR on the equatorial plane at $r=3M$, when $j=0$, since in that case there is no distinction between co- and counter-rotation with respect to the swirling of the spacetime.
+In the SBHSU (where $a=0$), for $j=0$ there is one degenerate LR on the equatorial plane at $r=3M$ since in that case there is no distinction between co- and counter-rotation with respect to the swirling of the spacetime.
 However, as $j$ increases, the degeneracy is broken and the LRs branch off: one into the upper hemisphere and one into the lower as seen in Fig.~\ref{LR_Locations}.
 This pair of LRs is pushed off the equatorial plane and at the same time pulled towards the horizon.
 Note, in particular, that both LRs have the same radius.
 As $j\rightarrow\infty$, the LRs eventually reach the horizon $r=2M$, with one LR at the North pole $\theta=0$ and the other at the South pole $\theta=\pi$.
 In fact, for the SBHSU there is a symmetry of the effective potential such that if $(r,\theta)$ is a critical point of $H_+$ (shown in blue), then $(r,\pi-\theta)$ is also a critical point of $H_-$ (shown in orange) \cite{Moreira:2024sjq}.